StoglRobotics/ros_team_workspace/templates/ros2_control/append_to_README.md

 ### Joint State Controller
 Joint state Controllers provides output of robot's internal states to `/joint_states` and `/dynamic_joint_states` ROS2-topics.

-In a new terminal with sourced ROS2 environment load, configure and start `joint_state_controller`:
+In a new terminal with sourced ROS2 environment load, configure and start `joint_state_broadcaster`:
   ```
-  ros2 control load_start_controller joint_state_controller
+  ros2 control load_start_controller joint_state_broadcaster
   ```
 Check if controller is loaded properly:
  ```